pugson/react-farcaster-embed/README.md

 - [x] Renders videos inline
 - [x] Renders rich embeds for links
 - [x] Renders quoted casts with images and videos
+- [ ] Renders a frame preview with buttons

 ## Installation